 The Southern Climate Impacts Planning Program (SCIPP) is a climate hazards research program whose mission is to assist organizations with making decisions that build resilience by collaboratively producing research, tools, and knowledge that reduce weather and climate risks and impacts across the South Central United States.
 SCIPP focuses on climate challenges in Oklahoma, Texas, Arkansas, Louisiana, and coastal Mississippi (see image below).
 The South Central United States experiences a multitude of hazard types, including severe storms, hurricanes, flood, drought, winter storms and wildfires coupled with climate-related stressors of relative sea-level rise and changes in the frequency and intensity of drought and floods.

+Since 1980, The United States has experienced 246 weather-related disasters in which overall damages and costs reached or exceeded $1 billion, with the majority of these disasters occurring in the Southern United States.
 According to the Federal Emergency Management Agency (FEMA), SCIPP states are among the most disaster declared in the United States.
-As of early 2013, all 6 SCIPP states were ranked within the top 15 most disaster declared states across the country, with 4 of those states being ranked in the top 10.
-The SCIPP region also suffers from a frequent recurrence of droughts, which are not accounted for in FEMA disaster declarations.
-Regardless of the methods of designating disasters, SCIPP aims to bring equal attention to all major climate hazards through comprehensive historical datasets.
+As of early 2019, all four SCIPP states were ranked within the top 20 most disaster declared states across the country since 2000, with two states (Oklahoma and Arkansas) being ranked in the top 3 over the past 10 years.
+The SCIPP region also suffers from a frequent recurrence of drought, which are rarely included in FEMA disaster declarations.
+Regardless of the methods of designating disasters, SCIPP aims to bring equal attention to all major climate hazards.